Late Kerr winner boosts Chelsea title hopes

 And they could have retaken the lead just before half-time with Perisset blocking a Dowie effort after Ann-Katrin Berger had kept out Shanice van de Sanden's initial strike.

-It was a much-improved performance from Matt Beard's side with keeper Kirby nominated as player of the match.
+It was a much-improved performance from Matt Beard's side, with keeper Kirby nominated as player of the match.

+"It's a special occasion for me [making an WSL debut] and the girls put in a shift so I thought we deserved something," Kirby told BBC Three.

+"We've got a three-game week, so we just need to move on."

-And the Reds can take plenty of positives into their next match at home to title-chasers Manchester City on Sunday.
+The Reds can take plenty of positives into their next match at home to title-chasers Manchester City on Sunday.

 Chelsea host Everton later on the same day.